1998 Bank of America robbery: Background

+Robbery

-On Wednesday, January 14, 1998, a Brink's van pulled up to the World Trade Center at around 8:30 a.m. and began unloading some bags of money.
-Only Gillette wore a ski mask to make it more difficult for others to identify him.
-They successfully subdued the WTC employees and guards to steal the bags.
-They took a total of $1.6 million (worth $ million today).
-The robbers exited the WTC at 8:45 a.m.
+On Wednesday, January 14, 1998, a Brink's van pulled up to the World Trade Center at around 8:30 a.m. and began unloading bags of money.
+Only Gillette wore a ski mask in order to make it more difficult for others to identify him.
+They successfully subdued the WTC employees and guards, and proceeded to steal the bags.
+They took a total of $1.6 million (worth $ million today) and exited the WTC at 8:45 a.m.

+Capture of the robbers

 In the aftermath of the robbery, Folk and Reed returned to their old neighborhoods and were quickly identified and captured.
 Gillette was questioned by security after boarding an Amtrak train but was not detained at the time.
 He was later found and arrested in Albuquerque, New Mexico, two days later, at 8:30 pm, January 16.
 The FBI did not believe the three had acted alone and began to search for a mastermind.
 Guarino had various ideas of how to get rid of the money but ultimately was unable to follow through on any plans before FBI agents came to arrest him at his Staten Island home.
 Following his arrest, Guarino agreed to become an FBI informant on the DeCavalcante crime family.